Be aware that

 emulated_hue.
 If you’ve not previously set this up and had it working, use the Google Assistant component or Nabu Casa cloud component.

-emulated_hue integration provides a virtual Philips Hue bridge, written entirely in software, which allows services that work with the Hue API to interact with Home Assistant
+emulated_hue integration provides a virtual Philips Hue bridge, written entirely in software that allows services that work with the Hue API to interact with Home Assistant

 entities.
 The driving use case behind for functionality is to allow Home Assistant to work with an Amazon Echo or Google Home with no setup cost outside of configuration changes.